 Want to taste some Chinese desserts during your next trip to China?
 China is a country that’s full of surprises when it comes to desserts.
 Bean popsicles, mooncakes, black sesame soup, and grass jelly, are just to name a few interesting Chinese desserts.

 There are so many delicious things to eat and new flavors to discover.
-Down below you can read more about Chinese desserts:
+Here are 12 Chinese desserts to taste during your trip in China:

-It’s a must to eat when you’re in China.
-But be careful, they contain lots of calories so don’t eat too many.
+It’s a must to taste while you’re in China.
+Just me careful, they contain lots of calories so don’t eat too many.

 Candied hawthorn (Tanghulu)

-Tanghulu (shanzha in Mandarin Chinese) is a popular sweet of Northern China.
+Tanghulu (shanzha in Mandarin Chinese) is a popular sweet in Northern China.
 It’s basically fruits covered in hard candy on bamboo skewers, with a sweet and sour flavor.